Transforming Education Conference

 Conference Features

-• 1.5 hour workshops focused on regional topics and initiatives related to social justice and equity in education
+- Two opportunities (morning and afternoon) to choose workshop sessions focused on topics and initiatives for social justice and equity in education;

 Support the TE4SJ Conference